SixingYan/Calendar-Management-System/README.md

 # Calendar-Management-System
-This is a eCalendar Management System.
+This is a eCalendar Management System (EMS).

 In this system, the date is 8-digit as YYYYMMDD, the time is 4-digit as HHMM, every input of date or time is expected to follow this rule.